 Violist Hsin-Yun Huang has forged a career performing on international concert stages, commissioning and recording new works, and nurturing young musicians.
-She has been a soloist with the Berlin Radio Orchestra, Tokyo Philharmonic, China NCPA Orchestra, Taiwan Philharmonic, Russian State Symphony, Zagreb Soloists, Bogota Philharmonic, Brazil Youth Symphony, Puerto Rico Symphony, ICE, and the London Sinfonia to name a few.
+She has been a soloist with the Berlin Radio Orchestra, Tokyo Philharmonic, China NCPA Orchestra, Taiwan Philharmonic, Russian State Symphony, Zagreb Soloists, Bogota Philharmonic, Brazil Youth Symphony, Puerto Rico Symphony, International Contemporary Ensemble, and the London Sinfonia to name a few.
 She performs regularly at festivals including Marlboro, Santa Fe, Music@Menlo, Seoul Spring, and Spoleto USA.
 She tours extensively with the Brentano String Quartet, most notably including performances of the complete Mozart string quintets at Carnegie Hall.
 Recent highlights include concerto performances under the batons of Osmo Vänskä, David Robertson, Xian Zhang, and Max Valdés, appearances with the Shanghai and Guangzhou Symphonies, and serving as featured faculty with Yo-Yo Ma’s new initiative of YMCG in China.
 She has commissioned compositions from Steven Mackey, Shih-Hui Chen, and Poul Ruders.
 Her 2012 recording for Bridge Records, titled Viola Viola, won accolades from Gramophone and BBC Music Magazine.
 Upcoming releases include complete Sonatas and Partitas for Solo Violin by Bach and FantaC, a C-string-inspired solo album.
 Gold medalist in the 1988 Lionel Tertis International Viola Competition and the 1993 ARD International Competition in Munich, Ms. Huang was awarded the highly prestigious Bunkamura Orchard Hall Award.
 A native of Taiwan and an alumna of Young Concert Artists, she was inspired to play the viola by Haydn quartets.
 She currently serves on the faculties of The Juilliard School and the Curtis Institute of Music.